slaveeks/test-task/README.md

 # Test task for Numbers

 This application parses Google Sheet.
+Creds for Google Sheet API are already exists in repository

 # Installation